Update: I just released an in-depth Zen Arbitrage vs eFlip video comparison.

 11. Zen lets you export your search results into an Excel/Google Sheets file.
 (Use higher-level automation techniques)

-If you’d like to try Zen Arbitrage for free, you can click on the affiliate link below to start your 14-day free trial today.
+If you want to start making money with Zen Arbitrage today, click on the affiliate link below to start your 14-day free trial now.